FriendlyCaptcha/friendly-challenge/docs/api.md

 The callback specified here should be defined in the global scope (i.e. on the `window` object).
 The callback will get called with one string argument: the `solution`  that should be sent to the server as proof that the CAPTCHA was completed.
 You can use this to enable a submit button on a form when the CAPTCHA is complete.

 > *Experimental:* There is also `data-callback-error`, which gets called in case there was an error completing the CAPTCHA.
 This is an experimental feature and should not be depended on for now.
-The most likely reason for an error here is a network error: either the user's connection has dropped or FriendlyCaptcha's servers are down (never say never).
+The most likely reason for an error here is a network error: either the user's connection has dropped or Friendly Captcha's servers are down.
 Note that a retry button is present for the user so it may be recoverable.

 ## data-start attribute